xwiki/xwiki-platform/xwiki-platform-tools/xem-web-debug-eclipse/README.txt

 = INSTALL =

-Make sure to import the project as existing Eclipse project and not M2Eclipse project otherwise M2Eclipse will try to rebuild the configuration and could break some things.
+Make sure to import the project as existing Eclipse project and not as Maven project otherwise M2Eclipse will try to rebuild the configuration and could break some things.

 There is still some things to do once the project is imported into Eclipse workspace.